Ivan Chermayeff: Chermayeff & Geismar

-In 1957 Chermayeff co-founded Brownjohn, Chermayeff & Geismar with former Yale schoolmate Tom Geismar and designer Robert Brownjohn.
+In 1957 Chermayeff co-founded Brownjohn, Chermayeff & Geismar with former Yale schoolmate Tom Geismar and family friend, designer Robert Brownjohn.
 In 1959 Brownjohn left and the studio changed the name to Chermayeff & Geismar Associates.
-With a client roster that included Mobil, Xerox, Pan Am, and Chase Bank, it quickly became one of the leading corporate design companies in the United States.
+With a client roster that included Mobil, Xerox, Pan Am, and Chase Bank, it quickly became one of the leading corporate design companies in the United States, and the 60-year long partnership between Chermayeff and Geismar was compared to that of John Lennon and Paul McCartney.
+One of the earliest examples of a designer-run design agency, in 1960s Chermayeff & Geismar had a pivotal influence on the emerging industry of graphic design in the United States.

-Over the next 50 years, the firm produced over six hundred logomarks, some of them considered the most recognizable brands ever created, including one of the first ever abstract trademarks for Chase Bank (1960) still in use today.
-Other logotypes created by Chermayeff include the Smithsonian Institution, PBS (1984), MoMA, Barneys New York, Pan Am Airlines, National Geographic, MOCA, Harper Collins publishing house, New York University, and Showtime Network.
+The firm produced over six hundred logomarks, some of them considered the most recognizable brands ever created, including one of the first ever abstract trademarks for Chase Bank (1960) still in use today.

+Other logotypes created by Chermayeff include the Smithsonian Institution, PBS (1984), MoMA, Barneys New York, WGBH (1974), Pan Am Airlines, National Geographic, MOCA, New England Aquarium, Harper Collins publishing house, New York University, and Showtime Network.

 While best known for his achievements in corporate branding, throughout his career Chermayeff also designed numerous book covers and over 300 posters.
-His best-known poster series include richly-illustrated playful designs for PBS Masterpiece Theatre and minimal, photographic works for Pan Am World Airways, co-created with Tom Geismar.
+His best-known poster series include richly-illustrated, playful designs for PBS Masterpiece Theatre and minimal, photographic works for Pan Am World Airways, co-created with Tom Geismar.
 Posters from both series are held in the permanent collection of New York’s Museum of Modern Art.

 A poster for North Cascades National Park designed and illustrated by Ivan Chermayeff in 1972.

+In 1978, Chermayeff created the Kennedy Center Honors rainbow ribbon medals, in use until 2025.